 What’s the best way to approach designing a new website?
 Is giving a web design company the freedom to do whatever they want the best solution to this?

 Here at MintTwist we don’t think so!
-Designing a new website should be a fun and imaginative process, allowing the MintTwist expert design team to work together with you to transform ideas into a functioning, attractive website.
+Designing a new website should be a fun and imaginative process, allowing the MintTwist web design London team of experts to work together with you to transform ideas into a functioning, attractive website.

 The initial process should allow for creativity.
 As service providers, we take a very consultative approach to this process.
 Listening to the client’s ideas and expectations is imperative.
 By understanding this we can begin to visualise your project and offer some expert advice.

 In order to design the perfect website MintTwist have developed a 3-step process that ensures this is achieved.
 The first thing we look to create is the ‘sitemap’, followed by ‘wireframes’ and finally producing the ‘visuals’.